logos

 Not all situations are considered an unusual circumstance.
 The following situations do not qualify as an unusual circumstance:

-• Your parents do not provide you with financial support or refuse to contribute to your program expenses
+♦ Your parents don't provide you with financial support or refuse to contribute to your program expenses.

-• Your parents do not claim you as a dependent on their income tax return
+♦ Your parents don't claim you as a dependent on their income tax return.

 FINANCIAL & HOUSEHOLD INFORMATION (DEPENDENT)